takeshimg92/takeshimg92.github.io/_posts/2024-05-16-collisions.md

 We assume that there exists an algorithm $\mathrm{evolution}()$ which takes an initial position, an initial velocity, and a timestep, and returns the next position and velocities:

 $$\boxed{x_{t+\Delta t}, v_{t+\Delta t} = \mathrm{evolution}(x_t, v_t, \Delta t).}$$
+> This immediately means we do not consider interactions among the particles; otherwise the right-hand side would containg the whole list of positions and velocities for all particles.

-But collisions against walls are not 100% included in this formalism: they are, effectively, an instantaneous infinite force applied to the particle (see Appendix below).
+But collisions against walls are not 100% included in this formalism: they are, effectively, an instantaneous infinite force applied to the particle.
 Hence we need to come up with a procedure to simulate collisions.

 Define the wall as the boundary